su2code/su2code.github.io/_docs_v7/Execution.md

 ### Parallel Computation Script (parallel_computation.py)

 The parallel computation script, parallel_computation.py, coordinates the steps necessary to run SU2_CFD in parallel and produce solution output files.
 The script calls SU2_CFD in parallel (using MPI) with the indicated number of ranks.
-At the conclusion of the simulation, the parallel_computation.py script generates the solution files from the restart file written during execution by calling the SU2_SOL module. **Note that during parallel execution, only restart files are written by SU2_CFD, not solution files, in order to reduce the overhead associated with I/O for large calculations**.
+At the conclusion of the simulation, the parallel_computation.py script generates the solution files from the restart file written during execution by calling the SU2_SOL module.
 The SU2_SOL module can be executed at any time (in serial or parallel) to generate solution files in a specified format from a restart file and corresponding mesh.

 Usage: `$ python parallel_computation.py [options]`